What is Ramadan?

 Why is it called SE7EN FAST?

 SE7EN FAST started as a one-day event on 7/7/15, inviting Christians and non-Muslims everywhere to fast in solidarity with Muslims, to give money to the World Food Programme, and to break fast with Muslims in their communities.
 So, essentially, since it was on 7/7, we decided to call it SE7EN FAST.
-We realized last year (2016) that it didn’t matter whether people were doing this all on the same day, but that people were aware of all of the opportunities to connect with Muslims throughout Ramadan.
+We realized in 2016 that it didn’t matter whether people were doing this all on the same day, but that people were aware of all of the opportunities to connect with Muslims throughout Ramadan.
 The first year we had five events.
-Last year we promoted over 25, and this year we are hoping to continue to expand that number so we can do our part in helping people break down walls of division in their communities.
+The second year we promoted over 25, and in 2017 we expanded that number to over 160 events in over 30 states.
+We hope to keep expanding this reach so we can continue to do our part in helping people break down walls of division in their communities.

 What inspired you to start SE7EN FAST?